 Other problems include the slow build up to full output, and the 20% to 30% reduction in output as they age.
 CFLs are also the least environmental friendly bulbs as they contain mercury vapour – this escapes into the atmosphere if the bulb is broken.

-LEDs are the newest in lighting technology and are still the most expensive.
+LED light bulbs are the newest in lighting technology and are still the most expensive.
 However, their efficiency continues to improve while the costs come down.
-LEDs use the least amount of energy for any given light output, producing a lot less heat in the process.
+LED light bulbs use the least amount of energy for any given light output, producing a lot less heat in the process.

 You can expect an LED light to last three times longer than a CFL bulb, and thirty times longer than a halogen bulb.

-LED bulbs are the future of lighting in an energy conscious world.
-We have a huge selection of LED bulbs here.
+LED light bulbs are the future of lighting in an energy conscious world.
+We have a huge selection of LED light bulbs here.